 In 2019 we launched an exciting intergenerational project using research from St Monica Trust (Channel 4 Old Peoples Home for 4 Year Olds).
 The research shows the benefits for the children and older generations on their wellbeing and communication skills when they have the opportunity to work together for a common purpose.

-Please take time to read these heart warming case studies from some of the participating schools and residential homes.
-Watch out for the Intergenerational Rhyme Challenge in 2020!
+Read these heart warming case studies from some of the participating schools and residential homes.

 - Bowmandale, Barton Hub and Beech House Intergenerational Rhyme Challenge [PDF, 1Kb]